Skip to main content

 ngramSearch

-Like ngramDistance but calculates the non-symmetric difference between a needle string and a haystack string, i.e. the number of n-grams from needle minus the common number of n-grams normalized by the number of needle n-grams.
+Like ngramDistance but calculates the non-symmetric difference between a needle string and a haystack string, i.e. the number of n-grams from the needle minus the common number of n-grams normalized by the number of needle n-grams.
 Returns a Float32 between 0 and 1.
 The bigger the result is, the more likely needle is in the haystack.
 This function is useful for fuzzy string search.
 Also see function soundex.

 Functions ngramSearchCaseInsensitive, ngramSearchUTF8, ngramSearchCaseInsensitiveUTF8 provide case-insensitive and/or UTF-8 variants of this function.